marinalb/white-prompt-qa/README.md

 ## Getting Started

-This project includes both UI and API tests in order to make easier and simple, they're separated in two packages inside test folder and can be runned separated.
+This project includes both UI and API tests in order to keep easier and simple, they're separated in two packages inside test folder and can be runned separated.

 ### Prerequisites